valentino-ivanovski/valentino-ivanovski/README.md

 - 👋 Hi, I’m @valentino-ivanovski
 - 👀 I’m interested in Programming, Astronomy, 3D Modeling and Graphics Design.
 - 🌱 I’m currently learning Computer Science.
-- 💞️ I’m looking to collaborate on aono
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me @valentino.ivanovski on Instagram

 <!---